 National MI will insure renovation loans to borrowers who are individuals.
+Renovation loans may be either a purchase transaction or a rate-and-term refinance.
+A manufactured home is ineligible for insurance as a renovation loan.
 Prior to finalizing claim payment, the lender must document that the subject property and its improvements have been completed to standards consistent with the original valuation (evidenced by appraiser's final inspection and occupancy permit (when applicable) from the appropriate jurisdiction).
-Refer to Section 2.2.13 regarding Appraisal Reviews with Fannie Mae Collateral Underwriter (CU) for a renovation loan.
+Refer to Section 2.2.13 regarding Appraisal Reviews with Fannie Mae Collateral Underwriter® (CU®) for a renovation loan.